Defasium/slov2idiom/README.md

 So the second approach is more preferable

 ## STSb comparison
 We tested accuracies of some pre-trained Russian BERT models on **STSb benchmark**.
-We calculate cosine similarities between normalized embeddings (from the class token (CLS) or by averaging encoded tokens (MEANS)):
+We calculate cosine similarities between normalized embeddings (from the class token (CLS) or by averaging encoded tokens (MEAN)):

 |MODEL|PARAMS|EMBEDDING SIZE|POOLING TYPE|TRAIN SPEARMAN CORR|TEST SPEARMAN CORR|
 |:---:|:---:|:---:|:---:|:---:|:---:|